EmmyVoita/EmmyVoita.github.io/_posts/2025-2-1-Memory-Game.markdown

 **Development Process:**

-The class followed an agile methodology, working in two-week sprints to implement core game mechanics while simultaneously conducting research.
-These sprints concluded with a stand up and sprint restrospective.

 The class followed an agile methodology, working in two-week sprints to implement core game mechanics while working with AI assistants.
 Each sprint ended with a stand-up meeting and a retrospective to assess progress and plan improvements.

-We didn't create a full game design doccument for this project.
-Instead, the game's developmenet started with developing a refining a concept for the game to meet the project requirements using a user persona and then developing a UI Flow diagram.
-Game development concluded with a playtest, and combining inidivual projects into a single game app.
+We didn't create a full game design document for this project.
+Instead, the game's development started with developing and refining a concept for the game to meet the project requirements using a user persona and then developing a UI Flow diagram.
+Game development concluded with a playtest, and combining individual projects into a single game app.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/board/AxyiHiWrTQ8Due62nq1AGO/Garden-Recall-UI?node-id=0-1&embed-host=share" allowfullscreen></iframe>